-(7) A photograph of the child who was removed, if available.

-(8) Fingerprints of the child placed in out-of-home care, if available.

-(9) The status of the inquiry into whether the child may have Native American heritage.

-(10) Any court or other documents related to shelter.
+- (7) A photograph of the child who was removed, if available. - (8) Fingerprints of the child placed in out-of-home care, if available. - (9) The status of the inquiry into whether the child may have Native American heritage. - (10) Any court or other documents related to shelter.

-(11) Any other documentation or actions agreed upon between the department staff or sheriff's office performing the investigation and the contracted service provider.
+(11) Any other documentation or actions agreed upon between the department staff and the contracted service provider.